-1. IN pursuance of the said agreement and in consideration of the transfer and grant hereinafter expressed to be hereby made by the Borough to the Company the Company DOTH HEREBY TRANSFER AND GRANT unto the Borough its successors and assigns its and their servants agents workmen tenants licensees and visitors and all persons having business with it or them a full and perpetual right of way ingress and egress and regress with or without horses or domestic animals of any kind and/or with or without carriages vehicles or implements of any kind in over and upon all that piece of land comprising Four decimal three four perches (Oa.
+1. IN pursuance of the said agreement and in consideration of the transfer and grant hereinafter expressed to be hereby made by the Borough to the Company the Company DOTH HEREBY TRANSFER AND GRANT unto the Borough its successors and assigns its and their servants agents workmen tenants licensees and visitors and all persons having business with it or them a full and perpetual right of way ingress and egress and regress with or without horses or domestic animals of any kind and/or with or without carriages vehicles or implements of any kind in overend upon all that piece of land comprising Four decimal three four perches (Oa.
 Or.
-4.34p.) more or less situate in the Borough of Greytown being part of Section 44 Town of Greytown and being Let F on the said Deposited Pian No.14052 and being also part of the first above-described land to the intent that such easement of right-of-way hereby created shall be for-ever appurtonant to the second above-described land.
+4.34p.) more or less situate in the Borough of Greytown being part of Section 44 Town of Greytown and being Let so on the said Deposited Plan No.14052 and being also part of the first above-described land to the intent that such easement of right-of-way hereby created shall be for-ever appurtonant to the second above-described land.

-2. IN pursuance of the said agreement and in consideration of the transfer and grant hereinbefore expressed to be hereby made by the Company to the Borough the Borough DOTH HEREBY TRANSFER AND GRANT unto the Company its successors and 'assigns its and their servants agents workmen tenants licensees and visitors and all persons having business with it or them a free and perpetual right of way ingress egress_and_regress with or without horses_or_domestic_animals_of_any kind and/or with or without carriages vehicles or implements of any kind in over and upon all that piece of land comprising Two decimal eight six perches (0a.
-Or.
-2.86p.) more or less situate in the Borough of Greytown and being part of Section 44 Town of Greytown and being Lot A on the said Deposited Flan No.14052 and being also part of the second above-described land to the intent that such easement of right-of-way hereby created shall be forever appurtement to the first above-described land.
+2. IN pursuance of the said agreement and in consideration of the transfer and grant hereinbefore expressed to be hereby made by the Company to the Borough the Borough DOTH HEREBY TRANSFER AND GRANT unto the Company its successors and assigns its and their servants agents workmen tenants licensees and visitors and all persons having business with it or them a free and perpetual right of way ingress egress and regress with or without horses or domestic animals of any kind and/or with or without carriages vehicles or implements of any kind in over and upon all that piece of land comprising Two decimal eight six perches (0s.
+Gr.
+2.86p.) more or less situate in the Borough of Greytown and being part of Section 44 Town of Greytown and being Lot A on the said Deposited Plan No.14052 and being also part of the second above-described land to the intent that such easement of right-of-way hereby created shall be forever appurtenant to the first ment of right-of-way hereby created shall be forever appurtenant to the first above-described land.